Sagan (ceremony): Ceremony

 The main ritual is performed next.
 The lady of the house presents a boiled egg and smoked fish which the participants accept with both hands.
-A woman helper follows pouring rice wine from a jar into little bowls.
-After everyone has been served, she walks down the line again pouring wine three times into each bowl.
+A woman helper then pours rice wine from a jar into little bowls.
+After everyone has been served, she walks down the line again, pouring wine three times into each bowl.
 She serves wine a third time after which the participants can set down the bowls.